 The oil and gas industry is no stranger to technology or data mechanisms.
-With effective data management, companies can utilize the benefits of digital transformation with data as its backbone.
+With effective data management, companies can utilize the benefits of digital transformation with data as their backbone.

-Technological advances have led to a massive daily generation of data in the oil and gas exploration and production industries.
+Technological advances have led to a massive regular generation of data in the oil and gas exploration and production industries.
 The datasets are varied in nature and are produced in large volumes in different operations including upstream and downstream.
-If processed in an efficient manner, these datasets can boost agility and strategic, data-driven decision-making, resulting in new and advanced operating models.
+If processed efficiently, these datasets can boost agility and strategic, data-driven decision-making, resulting in new and advanced operating models.

 Utilizing structured data for well-informed insights, precise answers to complexities, and for unraveling new growth opportunities can greatly benefit O&G companies by helping them become data-savvy.

 The biggest challenge for this industry is selling its upper management on the long-standing benefits of artificial intelligence (AI) driven data management platforms.
 This is due to the extensive scale of operations in this industry, which slows down the adoption of new technologies.
 According to Sammy Haroon, CEO of AlphaX Decision Sciences, there is a great need for the democratization of data in this sector; open source is the key to successful and speedy AI adoption.

 The current economic downturn has led to a dip in demand for oil in many countries and a slowdown of operations.
 This leaves a lot of room for oil and gas companies to focus their attention on adopting data science technologies and becoming data efficient.